• Skip to primary navigation

 What is oat milk whipped cream?

 Since it’s made without dairy, it’s an excellent alternative for vegans or those who are lactose intolerant.
-Add it to waffles, hot chocolate, ice cream, or anything in between.
+Add it to pancakes, waffles, chai hot chocolate, ice cream, or anything in between.
+Use it to make an indulgent rose cardamom vegan tres leches cake.

 Is whipped cream vegan?